JerryAgbesi/JerryAgbesi/README.md

 various sections of the Tech world.
 I'm presently working towards becoming a Unicorn mobile applications Engineer.

-- 🔭 I’m currently working on a Recipe App Using flutter
+- 🔭 I’m currently working on an Ebook reading
+App Using flutter
 - 👯 I’m looking to collaborate on open source projects and bring app Ideas or designs to life
 - ⚡ Fun fact: I love to create cool Illustrutions and read books in my free time
 - 💬 Ask me about Flutter,Python,machine Learning, digital illustrations,reading and any Techie stuff.